isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 #### [4.
 Ministry of Home Affairs's ("**MHA**") website - Terrorist Designation List](https://www.mha.gov.sg/inter-ministry-committee-terrorist-designation-(imc-td))

-MHA publishes [lists](https://www.mha.gov.sg/inter-ministry-committee-terrorist-designation-(imc-td)) of individuals and entities designated under the United Nations Security Council Resolution.
+MHA publishes [list](https://www.mha.gov.sg/inter-ministry-committee-terrorist-designation-(imc-td)) of individuals and entities designated under the United Nations Security Council Resolution.
 Regulated dealers should subscribe to the IMC-TD mailing list to receive listings on terrorist designation(persons and entities designated as terrorists).
-Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br><br>
+Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br>

 #### [5.
 Monetary Authority of Singapore's ("**MAS**") website - Financial Sanctions List](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities)

-MAS publishes [lists](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities) of individuals and entities designated under the United Nations Act and the Terrorism (Suppresion of Financing) Act.
-Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br><br>
+MAS publishes [list](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities) of individuals and entities designated under the United Nations Act and the Terrorism (Suppresion of Financing) Act.
+Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br>